 third person forms of poder (often puede que, pueda que) often invoke the subjunctive and can be translated with "might" or "may".
 Alternately, "puede que" can be translated on its own as maybe/perhaps.
 Though it is not used exactly like that in this case, having "puede" = may does fit in.

 Ways of saying maybe: http://spanish.about.com/od/adverbs/a/maybe.htm

 express the possibility or the chances of the occurrence of the main verb: It may rain.
-You may have been right.
-He might have been here before us.
-Her weight may have gone down.

 I don't believe this sentence is a conditional.
 It merely a statement of fact (indicative) .
 A conditional implies some sort of "if" clause.